 Click here to find out more about our STEM programs, or contact Ellyn Savard at email@example.com for more information.

 Girls learn money management, business ethics, people skills, goal setting, and decision making through cookie program and fall product sales.
 Girls also have the opportunity to earn badges based on the cookie program and money-focused proficiency badges found in the Girls Guide to Girl Scouting.
 Mix It Up!
 Guiding Middle School Girls to Success focuses on financial literacy and STEM, while showing girls the possibilities their futures can hold.
+Learn more from GSUSA about national financial literacy programs.

 By literacy, we don't just mean reading, but also writing, communicating effectively and processing ideas.
 All have a huge impact on a girl's success.
 Many of our patch programs involve elements of research and sharing knowledge.
 Our Flat Juliette program encourages girls to communicate with others in their community and around the world through letters and postcards to share Juliette’s story.